backstage

 • External partner/org resources use their org namespace, e.g. resource:back/knox, resource:norges-bank/sentry.

-If an internally managed service, resource, or API does not already exist, note that it should be created in the tryhuset namespace in the try-backstage-catalog repository.
+If an internally managed service, resource, or API does not already exist, create it in the tryhuset namespace in the try-backstage-catalog repository.

 Required Metadata